katzenpost/katzenpost/README.rst

 Double Ratchet Library
 ======================

-This library is a fork of agl's double ratchet in his pond messaging system.
+This library is a fork of agl's double ratchet in his pond messaging system https://github.com/agl/pond/.
 We have made several changes in this fork:

+* "post-quantum hybrid ratchet"; CSIDH and ECDH ratchets progress together and both computed shared secrets are feed into the root KDF chain
+* uses memguard to protect and wipe the memory used to store cryptographic key material
 * serialization in CBOR instead of protobufs
 * this library takes ownership of all key material used
 * added methods to perform the complete key exchange